ceenguyeen/ceenguyeen.github.io/_posts/2021-01-29-Data Posts-Markdown.md

 ---
-layout: page
+layout: post
-title: Data Posts
+title: Financial Aid Programs for State Prisons
-subtitle: A summary of my analytical projects.
+subtitle: How effective are financial aid programs in reducing recidivism?
 ---